dzautner/ebay-category-aspects-scraper/README.md

-# eBay ended biddings and aspects scrper
+# eBay ended biddings and aspects scraper

 This script will listen and store every ending bidding on a given eBay category to mongodb and enrich it with every aspect in the category.
 ## Setup